Country number: 129

 Who?
 Group Tour

-We’re running late from Nis as we were supposed to visit the even older, Hellenic ruins of Stobi as well as the ruins of Mediana but it wasn’t to be.
-The traffic was slow, due to a proliferation of roadworks (mostly sponsored by the EU) even though we took an unscheduled diversion into Kosovo to avoid them.
+We’re running late from Nis as we were supposed to visit the even older, Hellenic ruins of Stobi as well as the ruins of Mediana but it isn’t to be.
+The traffic was slow, due to a proliferation of roadworks (mostly sponsored by the EU) even though we take an unscheduled diversion into Kosovo to avoid them.
 The mountains here are more scenic and our hotel is nestled in a large vineyard at Demir Kapija.
 There is a very noisy, very touristy wine tasting dinner –and local dancing with audience participation –oh good.
 Stobi and its amazingly preserved mosaics has to wait tilt the next day.

 Our itinerary says that our drive to Bitola will provide views of ‘extraordinary, wild and unique beauty’ in Mt.
 Galicica National Park, and across to Lake Prespa.
 I will have to take their word for it, as it’s too misty and rainy to see anything.
 Bitola is a good place to stop.
 It has a fine church, of course and a mainly outdoor, bazaar.
 Our outdoor restaurant lunch is a great place to sample local delicacies.
 Ice cream is as much of a highlight in Macedonia as it was in Serbia, but here it’s fried in batter and breadcrumbs, as indeed is much of the food, including the olives.
 It’s quite good fun trying to guess what you’re going to bite into.